 Wondering how to value domain names?

-There are couple of rules about what makes a domain more valuable.
+There are a couple of rules about what makes a domain more valuable.
 Most people who are looking to buy a domain want to buy one that is already successful and most people on the web define success on page views and customers.
-To calculate your domain’s value, you eventually need to understand who your prospective customer are;
+To calculate your domain’s value, you eventually need to understand who your prospective customer is;

 1- From which industry they are belonging?